 Nerves of The Hand

-The median nerve supplies the muscles involved in fine precision and pinch function.
+The median nerve supplies the muscles involved in fine precision and the pinch function.

 Palmar cutaneous branch is given off proximal to the wrist, and supplies area over the thenar eminence.